 The school benefits from two environmental areas, which are situated in the school grounds.
 These areas contain many species of trees, shrubs and ground cover plants, to which children have access for observation and recording.
-In addition there is an outside classroom available for practical lessons.

 PSHE (Personal, Social and Health Education)